carlokruger/convertm4a/README.md

 ## Notes
 - The script **only processes `.m4a` files** in the `input/` directory (non-recursive).
-- Both `input/` and `output/` directories must exist before running.
+- Both `input/` and `output/` directories will be auto-created if they do not exist.
 - To modify for other formats, update the `.endswith()` filter in the script.

 ---

+## License
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+You are free to use, modify, and share the code under the terms of the GPL-3.0 license.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.